 QUICK REFERENCE PLANTING GUIDE

 LIGHT/SUN EXPOSURE Full sun to part shade.
 USDA HARDINESS ZONES 3 to 9.
 PLANT TYPE Perennial.
 PLANTING DISTANCE IN-GROUND At least 2 feet apart.
 CONTAINER SIZE One plant per 12 inch or larger container.

-MATURE HEIGHT/SPREAD Blackberry Sherbert: 22 to 26 inches tall with a 20 to 30 inch spread.
-Handwriting on the Wall: 24 inches tall with an 18 to 24 inch spread.
-MacBeth: 20 to 23 inches tall with an 18 to 24 inch spread.
-Pretty Woman: 29 inches tall with an 18 to 24 inch spread.
-Romantic Returns: 25 inches tall with an 18 to 24 inch spread.
+Blackthorne: 26 inches tall with an 18 to 24 inch spread.
+MATURE HEIGHT/SPREAD Elegant Candy: 25 inches tall with an 18 to 24 inch spread.
+Garden Show: 24 to 28 inches tall with an 18 to 24 inch spread.
+Inwood: 25 inches tall with an 18 to 24 inch spread.
+Passion for Red: 27 inches tall with an 18 to 24 inch spread.
+Playground: 26 inches tall with an 18 to 24 inch spread.
+Scottish Fantasy: 28 inches tall with an 18 to 24 inch spread.
+Stella D'Oro: 15 inches tall with an 18 to 24 inch spread.
+Stella Supreme: 14 inches tall with an 18 to 24 inch spread.
 BLOOM TIME Early summer to fall.

-TIME TO REACH MATURITY 12 to 24 months.
+TIME TO REACH MATURITY 24 months.
 FACTS OF NOTE Reblooming.
-Incredibly winter hardy.
-Easy to grow.
+Attracts butterflies and hummingbirds.
+Heat and drought tolerant.
+Tolerates poor soil, black walnut and salt.